Development and Reception of Polish Economic Historiography Achievements in the 20th and 21st Centuries

 - Tadeusz Janicki (Adam Mickiewicz University, Poznań)

-- Damian Bębnowski (University of Lodz)
+- Damian Bębnowski (University of Lodz & Institute of National Remembrance)

 Panelists